Mobile App Marketing: KPIs & Metrics for Maximizing Your App Revenue

-Many mobile app marketers strive to get their applications installed.
+Many mobile app marketing agencies strive to get their applications installed.
 This, however, is just the beginning of the challenging journey to make your mobile application successful.
 So how does one gauge the success of an application?

-To measure the performance of an application you need to track the important mobile app marketing KPIs and metrics.
-This app marketing guide will discuss the key performance indicators and metrics that can help you analyze the success of your mobile app in order to maximize your app revenue.
+To measure the performance of an application you need important mobile app marketing KPIs and metrics.
+This app marketing guide will discuss the key performance indicators and metrics that can help you analyze the mobile app performance in order to maximize your app revenue.

-The following are some of the things mobile app performance indicators and metrics can assist you to determine.
+The following are some of the things mobile app kpis and metrics can assist you to determine.

 - User needs and pain points